-The Kerid Crater (Kerið) is another popular stop along the Golden Circle.
+The Kerid Crater (Kerið) is another popular stop on the Golden Circle Map.
 Kerid is a crater lake created from a volcano which erupted and emptied its magma reserve.
 Once the magma was depleted, the weight of the cone collapsed into the empty magma chamber.
 I really recommend walking down into the crate as it is a lot more breathtaking at eye level than from above.

 The Kerid Crater Lake is the only major stop along the Golden Circle which has an entrance fee.
 The entrance per person is currently 400 ISK, all of which goes towards preserving the area.

 Other stops documented on my self-drive Golden Circle Map, Iceland

 Faxi Waterfall has located around 12 km from Gullfoss Waterfall and the Geysir Geothermal Area.
 Faxi is a small waterfall, but absolutely worth a visit, as it also not one of the main stops it tends not to be as busy as other stops.
 If you driving the Golden Circle during Summer this would be a great location to stop and have a picnic.

 Icelandic ponies are adorable and you will find them all along the Golden Circle driving route, generally, most of them are very friendly as they are so used to tourists stopping and taking their photos.
 Despite seeing many people doing it, I would advise against feeding them as it may interfere with their normal diet.

 The Secret Lagoon is a magnificent natural hot spring located in the geothermal area in a small village called Fludir (Flúðir), 25 km from Geysir.
 The Secret Lagoon is one of the oldest geothermal pools in Iceland, having been built in 1891.